Sp-cd-prep/DOM-Notes/Readme.md

 In this example, `querySelector` is used to select the first paragraph (`<p>`) element within the `#content` div, update its text content and style.
 It is also used to select and modify the `h1` element within the `#content` div and the `title` element in the `head` section of the HTML document.

-The result is that the text content and styles of these elements are changed dynamically using JavaScript, demonstrating the power of `querySelector` for DOM manipulation.

 #### 5. `querySelectorAll(selector)`